Raw vector

 CVE-2021-25394 is a medium-severity Use After Free (CWE-416) vulnerability in Samsung Android.
 Its CVSS base score is 6.4 (Medium).

-Operationally, ranked in the top 36.9% of CVEs by exploit likelihood; CISA has added it to the Known Exploited Vulnerabilities catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Exploitation for Client Execution (T1203); ranked at the 33th percentile by exploit likelihood (below the median); CISA has added it to the Known Exploited Vulnerabilities catalog.

 CVE-2021-25394 is a use-after-free vulnerability (CWE-416) resulting from a race condition (CWE-362) in the MFC charger driver on Samsung mobile devices.
 It affects builds prior to the SMR MAY-2021 Release 1 security maintenance update and carries a CVSS 3.1 score of 6.4 reflecting local access, high attack complexity, and high privileges required.